IBM/event-streams/_11.2/02-installing/02-planning.md

 - [Production 6 brokers](#example-deployment-production-6-brokers)
 - [Production 9 brokers](#example-deployment-production-9-brokers)

 If you are [installing](../installing/#installing-an-instance-by-using-the-web-console) on the {{site.data.reuse.openshift_short}}, you can view and apply the sample configurations in the web console.
-The sample configurations are also available in [GitHub](https://ibm.biz/ea-es-samples){:target="_blank"}, where you can select the GitHub tag for your {{site.data.reuse.short_name}} version to access the correct samples, and then go to `/openshift` to access the OpenShift samples.
+The sample configurations are also available in [GitHub](http://ibm.biz/es-cr-samples){:target="_blank"}, from where you can download and extract the resources for your {{site.data.reuse.short_name}} version, then go to `/cr-examples/eventstreams` to access the samples.

 For other Kubernetes platforms, the custom resource samples are included in the Helm chart package.
-The sample configurations are also available in [GitHub](https://ibm.biz/ea-es-samples){:target="_blank"}, where you can select the GitHub tag for your {{site.data.reuse.short_name}} version to access the correct samples, and then go to `/kubernetes` to access the samples for other Kubernetes platforms.

 **Important:** For a production setup, the sample configuration values are for guidance only, and you might need to change them.
 Ensure you set your resource values as required to cope with the intended usage, and also consider important configuration options for your environment and {{site.data.reuse.short_name}} requirements as described in the rest of this planning section.